-Before I left, I had a quick tour of the roastery, which you can read all about its own Meet the Roaster feature, where I’ll also write a little more about the history of Wood St and its owners, Gareth and Clare.
+Before I left, I had a quick tour of the roastery, which you can read all about its own Meet the Roaster feature, where I also give a little more of the history of Wood St and its owners, Gareth and Clare.

 |BLACKHORSE WORKSHOP • 1-2 SUTHERLAND ROAD PATH • WALTHAMSTOW • E17 6BX|

 |Monday||08:00 – 16:30||Roaster||Wood St (espresso + batch brew)|

 |Tuesday||08:00 – 16:30||Seating||Tables, Sofa, Bars; Tables (outside)|